 Set Savings Goals

 Saving to save is pointless, it’s like going to the gym with no workout planned.
 You need to have a vision of what your savings will go towards.
 Will it be for a down payment on a car or house?
 Will it be for a vacation you’ve always wanted to go on?
 Pay off student loan debt?
-Whatever your goals are make sure to write them down and place them somewhere you can see regularly.
+Whatever your goals are to make sure to write them down and place them somewhere you can see regularly.

 Keep Low Overhead

 “The more you own the more owns you.”
 This may sound hypocritical as a homeowner and car owner but these are different than buying pointless crap like jet-skis, motorcycles, or an oversized house.
-Instead my house payment is $1,125/month.
+Instead, my house payment is $1,125/month.
 Since I live with Ms. Super Millennial my payment is only $700.
-If we decided to rent instead of own it would be $400-$800/more a month for the same type of house (2 bed/2 bath).
+If we decided to rent instead of own it would be $400-$800/more a month for the same type of house (2 bed/2 baths).

 The car payment is $225/month.
 By putting more down at signing, negotiating (a lot), trading in my old car I was able to keep my payment low. $925 is what I need to pay for my car payment and house payment.
 If something were to happen tomorrow I’d be able to work at Taco Bell and still able to make these payments since my overhead is low!